 "Your eyes.
 They look just like hers, just like Emiko."

-Nathan's eyes suddenly grow soft and vulnerable in an instant after hearing her name.
+Nathan's eyes suddenly grew soft and vulnerable in an instant after hearing her name.

 "Is that her name?"

 "Yes.
 You take after her a lot, actually.
-Your eyes, skin, and a little bit of her cheekbones as well."
+Your eyes, a bit of her skin color, and a little bit of her cheekbones as well."

-Lawrence looks at his son's eyes, eyes like a puppy hoping for more from its master.
-Nathan then asks,
+Lawrence looked at his son's eyes, eyes like a puppy hoping for more from its caretaker.
+Nathan then asked,

 "How long will you be gone for?
 I want to know a bit more about my mother and what type of person she was."